 Raising Chukar Partridges

 Raising Chukar Partridges will be just almost exactly like everything I said above about quail.
 You will plan how many you want to raise based on the pounds of meat and eggs you want to produce for your family, as well as the rules in your city or development.
-They can be raised in these types of cages Hatching Time just like quail in a garage or warehouse.
+They can be raised in these types of cages Hatching Time (also on Amazon) just like quail in a garage or warehouse.
 If you keep them outside you will need to have the type of cage that has a place for the birds to get in out of the wind and cold for.
 This is true for Chukars, quail and chickens.

 You will want to keep a ratio of about 1 male bird to every 3 to 5 females.
 Breeders suggest 1 male to ever 3 females unless the males fight, then you back it out to 4 or maybe even 5 females per male.
 If you use the Hatching Time type cages you will have individual compartments for every 3 to 4 birds.
 In this case you would want to keep 1 male in each compartment with 2 or 3 females.